Home

 2. A saving factor because the windows are used for their original purpose (bringing natural light into the house) and also produce electricity

-Solar Transparent Windows Technologies
+Solar Transparent Power Producing Windows Technologies

 1. Thin-film solar cells.
 9% Efficiency from CIGS (Copper Indium Galium Arsenide) is reported (compared to Silicon efficiency of 20%).
 One of the vendors is Heliovolt